mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 # The Face of the Earth (*פְּנֵ֣י אֲדָמָֽה*):
-## An Black and Indigenously-Inspired Levinasian Conception of Matrisocial Ecological Becoming
+## A Black and Indigenously-Inspired Levinasian Conception of Matrisocial Ecological Becoming

 * For "Levinas and the Anarchy of the Good" Conference - July 3 to 5, 2023 - Kaunas, Lithuania